 Colour, Kashmir, Bouffants – No heroine defined the 1960s glamour better than Sadhana.
 Her fringe-cut, tight churidar kurtas and morjaris set fashion trends of their time.
 But to be fair to Sadhana, she was more than just a glamour doll and was a talented actress as well with a fine gift of understatement.

-Born in 1941 and named after the legendary dancer Sadhona Bose, she showed an interest towards cinema right from her childhood.
+Born on September 2nd, 1941 and named after the legendary dancer Sadhona Bose, she showed an interest towards cinema right from her childhood.
 It is said that even though her parents were facing hardships, they never prevented her from going to the movies, her favourite hobby.
 She made her debut playing Sheila Ramani’s sister in the first ever Sindhi film Abana (1958).
 S Mukerji cast her opposite son Joy in Love in Simla (1960) and with its success, Sadhana became a star, a youth icon.
 Love in Simla saw her play a simple, bespectacled girl who is transformed by her grandmother (Durga Khote) into a beautiful young woman and encouraged to pursue the hero.
 The transformation was magical and also gave Sadhana her Audrey Hepburn like ‘fringe-cut’ that went on to be called the Sadhana cut!

 Bimal Roy’s Parakh (1960) was her next film where she was cast as a simple girl without her trademark fringe.
 Sadhana responded with perhaps the best performance of her career.
 Bimal Roy while taking Sadhana in the film, said she reminded him of a young Nutan who incidentally was Sadhana’s favourite actress.
 Ironically after Love in Simla, when Sadhana reported for the shooting of Parakh, Bimalda almost dropped her as he now found her too glamorous.
 Sadhana pushed back her fringe, sprayed gel on it to make it stay and convinced Bimalda she could look simple as well.
 Shorn of her glamour and trademark fringe, Sadhana lets the focus be on her performance & gives a sincere, simple and understated performance.